Bella Bean Coffee Shop

 If you're in Terlingua for 3 nights:

 - Day 1 dinner: Starlight Theatre.
-Arrive 5:30pm to dodge the wait.
+Get there early to beat the wait.
 Stay for the live music.

 - Day 2 breakfast: Espresso y Poco Mas.
-Chorizo breakfast burrito.
+Breakfast burrito on the porch.

-- Day 2 lunch: Taqueria El Milagro (or pack lunch for a hike).
+- Day 2 lunch: El Gordo's Grill (or pack lunch for a hike).

 - Day 2 dinner: Cook in at the cabin.
 Steaks on the firepit, wine on the deck.

-- Day 3 lunch: DB's Rustic Iron BBQ if it's open.
+- Day 3 lunch: DB's Rustic Iron BBQ.
 Brisket plate.

-- Day 4 breakfast (departure day): The Venga, before the long drive out.
+- Day 4 breakfast (departure day): Venga Café, before the long drive out.

 For longer stays, repeat your favorites.
 There aren't enough places to fill a week with new experiences — but the ones that are good are genuinely worth returning to.